 Anyone believing s/he has been the victim of or a witness to, or otherwise has reason to believe or become aware of, discrimination, harassment or assault by, or involving, any member of the University community, guests or visitors on University property or any property controlled by the University, including off-campus University sponsored events, is encouraged to report the incident as soon as possible to the Title IX Coordinator or a Deputy Title IX Coordinator or a member of the University faculty, staff or administration.
 (See contact information below).
 The University strongly encourages and expects all members of the University community to report suspected or actual incidents involving discrimination, harassment and violence.

 No one should assume that the University knows, or has reason to know, about a particular situation involving discrimination, harassment and/or assault.
 The University encourages any person believing s/he has been the victim of or witness to discrimination, harassment or assault to report the incident as soon as possible, but not later than 30 working days, except in unusual circumstances, after the alleged incident(s) occurs, to one of the following individuals:

 Dr. Patricia E. Dunleavy, Associate Vice President for Human Resources

 Title IX Coordinator– for complaints against a member of the faculty, staff or administration

 Dr. Amy Paciej-Woodruff, Dean of Students

-Deputy Title IX Coordinator
+Deputy Title IX Coordinator – for complaints against students

 107C Nazareth Student Center